 - BexLive Enterprise Awards, 2017 (Wolverhampton) and presenter of the 'Diverse Company/organisation' award.

-- National Coal Mining Museum for England: Non-Executive Director, Trustee (from October 2018)
+- National Coal Mining Museum for England: Trustee Non-Executive Director, (from November 2018)

 - UNESCO, Nottingham City of Literature: (Collaborative Board member, from July 2018)